baldersd/CryptoMining/README.md

 <h1># CryptoMining # Useful tools for Crypto Mining in Ubuntu</h1>
 https://github.com/baldersd/CryptoMining
 <h2>Description</h2>
-<p>Welcome to my mini portal for assistance for newcomers to mining in building a decent, stable, nicely overclocked rig and setting up your miner(s) with some fault tolerance to mine various crypto currencies 24/7 without suffering too much downtime and manual effort restoring things.
+<p>Welcome to my mini portal providing some assistance to newcomers to mining with some guides and scripts to building a decent, stable, nicely overclocked rig and setting up your miner(s) with some fault tolerance to mine various crypto currencies 24/7 without suffering too much downtime and manual effort restoring things.
 </p>
 <p>There is no support arm to this, the idea is it can get you a basic NVIDIA Ubuntu rig up and running and you tweak the bash scripts/cron jobs...etc...to suit your setup and schedules.</p>
 <p><i>If you do want to ask me something please feel free to and when I can I will try to help.
 Send your questions to <strong>baldersd@hotmail.com</strong> happy to take a look!</i></p>